SciML/sciml.ai/news/2021/02/05/galacticoptim.md

 GlobalSensitivity.jl is not necessarily too new since some of the functionality did exist within DiffEqSensitivity.jl before, but now it has been given its own package with a bunch of upgrades to become a full-fledged global sensitivity analysis package.
-It is complete with its won documentation, tutorials, and many new methods.
+It is complete with its own documentation, tutorials, and many new methods.
 All of the methods allow for batching in a way that exposes parallelism to the user!
 [Check out the new documentation.](https://gsa.sciml.ai/dev/)